Fawad Khan: Other work and media image

 Khan is described by South Asian media as one of its most attractive men, and he was named the Most Beautiful Man at the 2015 Vogue Beauty Awards.
 He was ranked third in the Times of India's 50 Most Desirable Men poll in 2014 and 2015, and was fifth in 2016.
 In November 2014, Khan received the Fresh Face of the Year Award at the Hello!
 Hall of Fame Awards in India.
 The British magazine Eastern Eye ranked Khan seventh in 2014 and sixth from 2015 to 2018 third and sixth on its annual list of sexiest Asian men.
 For his style and fashion, he received the Crush of the Year Award at the Grazia Young Fashion Awards.
 TC Candler, an independent critics list, nominated Khan as one of the 100 Most Handsome Faces of 2017.
 He was nominated for the International Pakistan Prestige Award for Style Icon of the Year in September 2017 (which went to Hamza Ali Abbasi).

 The Herald named Khan one of its 10 People of 2016.
 He was ranked the fifth-most-popular Bollywood actor of November 2014, and was called the most popular Bollywood actor in March 2016 by Times Celebex.
 MenXP ranked Khan 37th on its Most Popular Bollywood celebrities of 2014 list.
 He was the first Pakistani to appear on the cover of Filmfare magazine, in September 2014, and again appeared on its cover in October 2015 and March 2016.
 Hi!
 Blizt magazine featured Khan on its cover in 2016.
-He received the Best Male Debut Award at the IBNlive Movie Awards, with 48.54 percent of the vote.
+He received the Best Male Debut Award at the IBNlive Movie Awards, with 48.54 per cent of the vote.

 Personal life

-Khan married Sadaf Khan in 2005 after a seven-year courtship.
+Khan married Sadaf Khan (née Ahmad) in 2005 after an eight-year courtship.
 They have three children.
 Khan and his wife founded Silk by Fawad Khan, a clothing line, whose debut collection was launched in August 2012 in Lahore.

 He was diagnosed with Type 1 diabetes at age 17, after an accident which damaged his pancreas.
 The accident occurred behind a swimming pool, where Khan was scratched and jumped into untreated water.
 He later realized he had the disease when he lost 10 kg.

 Khan performed Hajj, the annual pilgrimage of Muslims to Makkah, along with his family in 2018 and was therein invited to the Annual Hajj Lunch by King Salman and Crown Prince Mohammed bin Salman of Saudi Arabia.